A rebuilt snow roller is on display at the

 over your head and when you bent your hand at the wrist the tips of

-your skis should touch the palm of your hand.
-Nowadays many would use a much
+your skis should be right there.
+Nowadays you would use a much

-smaller length ski and length is more determined by your skill
+smaller length ski and probably is more determined by your skill

 level.
-Back then most of us only had 1 set of skis and today's
+Back then most people only had 1 set of skis and today they

-may have several different skis depending on the event and ski conditions.
+may have anywhere from 2 to 4 depending on ski conditions.

 Misc.
 Old Time Winter Photos